TimMJN/Arduino-Sequencer/README.md

 - Scale/offset controls
 - Glide controls

 Any builder is encouraged to experiment and make changed to the project to suit their needs.
 By the use of 74HC595 Serial-In-Parallel-Out shift registers to drive the step signals, this sequencer can be easily extended to 16, 32, 64 or even more steps.
 Similarly, additional voice can be easily added.
+I'll keep updating the project and documentation as I go.

+# Frequently Asked Questions
+## Building the thing
+#### How to I add more steps?
+Simply copy the main sequencer section as many times as you like.
+The connections between the 74HC595s are noted in the schematic.
+The latch and clock pins simply connect together, the serial out of each register connects to the serial in of the next.
+In the code, change the value of `N_STEPS` and voila!

+#### How to I add more voices?
+Copy the row of potentiometers/diodes in the main sequencer section as many times as you like.
+Don't forget to also copy the asociated output circuitry!

+#### Can I leave out the gate buffers?
+Yes you can.
+It would be best practice the keep them, but they could be replaced by just a protection diode (e.g. 1N1418).

+#### Can I leave out the offset/scale/glide?
+I would advice using no buffering at all, but you could replace this section with just a unity gain buffer.
+It's also possible to leave out only the glide components, in which case you can also do without the non-inverting buffer behind it.

+#### Can I leave out the input protection?
+This I would strongly advice against.
+It's very easy to fry the Arduino by plugging in the wrong signal.
+You could simplify to a voltage clamp using two Schottky diodes, but I don't see the point in not doing it properly.
+If you do go with that option, don't forget to change to input logic to track rising instead of falling edges, as the current set-up inverts the inputs.

+#### Can I leave out the randomise switch?
+Yes, just simply don't include it.

+#### Can I change the gate voltage?
+Yes, that's why it's marked separately in the schematic.
+By attaching it to the 5V rail, the gate voltage is 5V minus one transistor drop, so about 4.4V.
+This should be enough to trigger any module, as a common trigger voltage is between 2-3V.
+If you have some stubborn module which demands a hotter trigger, use a 7809 to create a 8.4V gate.

+## Coding the thing
+#### Why don't you use `shiftOut`?
+The serial output code I wrote here does the exact same thing as `shiftOut`.
+I only adapted it to output any number of steps, as the standard 8 bits by `shiftOut`.

+#### What's this `interrupt` business?
+This allows that Arduino to stop whatever it's doing when it receives a pulse on the clock input and update to the next step.
+That means that the polling of the other input pins will never slow down the progressing to the next step.
+Neat!

+## Using the thing
+#### Why can't I change the sequence length?
+You can, simply patch the gate of the last step to the reset input.

+#### Why can't I set a back-and-forth pattern?
+You can, simply patch one of the gates to the flip input.